hsahovic/poke-env/docs/source/cross_evaluate_random_players.rst

 Creating random players
 ***********************

-We can now create three players.
-Players (or agents) are the instances that control the decisions taken in battle: here, we create ``RandomPlayer``s, which take decisions randomly.
-By default, ``Player`` instances will automatically use a generated username and try to connect to a local server.
+We can start by creating three players.
+Players (or agents) are the objects that control the decisions taken in battle: here, we create ``RandomPlayer`` s, which take decisions randomly.
+By default, ``Player`` instances will automatically use a generated username and try to connect to a showdown server hosted locally.

-You can modify this behavior by using the ``player_configuration`` and ``server_configuration`` parameters of the ``Player`` constructor.
+You can modify this behavior by using the ``player_configuration`` and ``server_configuration`` parameters of the constructor of ``Player`` objects, during initialization.

-Additionally, these players will play the ``gen8randombattle`` formats, which is the default battle format of ``Player`` instances: we do not need to specify it explicitly.
+By default, players play the ``gen8randombattle`` format.
+You can specify another battle format by passing a ``battle_format`` parameter.
+If you choose to play a format that requires teams, you'll also need to define it with the ``team`` parameter.
+You can refer to :ref:`ou_max_player` for an example using a custom team and format.

 .. code-block:: python